Efesencan/BU-Cloud-Computing/README.md

     * View the number of GPUs, CPUs, or RAM of the compute resource directly in the ChRIS backend Django admin page.

     * Understand whether compute environment is sufficient or not to run the pipeline.
+If not, report what was the problem.

 * The descriptors for a compute resource should be visible in the ChRIS REST API.
 * The frontend should contain an option named "auto_free" (chooses the best compute resource with zero monetary cost) and "auto_best" (chooses the best compute resource with any monetary cost) compute environment which allows to chooses the best environment for a plug-in in a automated way.